 hemp as an oil spill cleanup productWhen it comes to levels of importance, this one takes the cake.
 There are plenty of disasters in the world, natural and manufactured, but none come close to the devastating long-term impact that oil spills do.

-Each time a massive oil spill happens in the ocean, the world feels the effect.
-Ecosystems can be completely obliterated in the fallout, with sealife unable to see or breathe.
+Each time a massive oil spill occurs in the ocean, the world feels its effect.
+The fallout can completely obliterate ecosystems, preventing sealife from seeing or breathing.
 Even birds and creatures near the beach can feel the bite of these terrible events.

 Ensuring we have safe and effective measures to fix these accidents quickly and efficiently is paramount.
 Currently, we use a system based on the application of chemical dispersants.
 However, this is a double-edged sword and doesn’t provide the absolute best outcome.
 Chemical dispersant acts on oil by breaking it down into much smaller droplets.
 This allows microbes that can feed on oil much easier access to it.